 The pills could quite easily have been replaced with an energy drink and would probably do as much for sex drive as this concoction.
 (2/10)

-Downside of sex 'enhancers'
+[From our archives] The downside of sex 'enhancers'

 Bhekisisa means "to scrutinise" in Zulu